 Anthony Glover is a Surgeon, Cancer Researcher, NHMRC Early Career Fellow and Royal Australasian College of Surgeons Scholar.
-Anthony completed general surgical training at St Vincent's Hospital (Sydney) and clinical fellowships with the Royal Marsden Hospital (Surgical Oncology) and the University of Sydney Endocrine Surgical Unit.
 Anthony's research focuses on understanding the molecular biology of endocrine cancers (thyroid and adrenal) to develop new treatments to improve outcomes.
-Anthony holds research positions with the Cancer Genetics Laboratory of the Kolling Institute (University of Sydney) and with the James Fagin Lab of Memorial Sloan Kettering Cancer Center (New York).
+He holds research positions with the Cancer Genetics Laboratory of the Kolling Institute (University of Sydney) and with the James Fagin Lab of Memorial Sloan Kettering Cancer Center (New York).
+Anthony completed General Surgical training at St Vincent's Hospital (Sydney) and clinical fellowships with the Royal Marsden Hospital (London) in Surgical Oncology and with the University of Sydney Endocrine Surgical Unit.
 Anthony is a Clinical Lecturer with the Northern Clinical School and a NHMRC Grant Review Panel Member.

 The molecular biology of Poorly Differentiated Thyroid Cancer